EduRMoraes/Portifolio/Quality Assurance/MyExperience.md

 - How users interact with it
 - Whether potential edge cases have been considered
 - Whether the overall experience is consistent and reliable

-> **Quality is not only about finding what is broken — it's about understanding what should work, how it should work, and why it matters.**